 A historical vocal pedagogy blog with more than 750,000 readers that gives students and teachers of singing primary sources, original content, and downloadable texts relating to the old Italian school of singing.
 Special emphasis is given to the Manual García and Franceso Lamperti schools of singing.

-VOICETALK also explores the role of the ear in singing, tracing a clear line between the work of Tomatis and Old School empiricism.
+VOICETALK also explores the role of the ear in singing, tracing a clear line between the work of Alfred Tomatis—a pioneer in the field of psychoacoustics —and Old School empiricism.

 HIDDEN IN PLAIN SIGHT: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel García

 Klein brought García's principles to New York City where wrote a manual for singers using gramophone recordings.
-Revealing unwritten bel canto school teachings from the father of voice science, Klein's manual was lost for more than a century before being discovered and republished in 2013 by Daniel James Shigo.
+Revealing unwritten bel canto school teachings from the father of voice science, Klein's manual was lost for more than a century before being discovered and republished in 2013 with an introduction.
 Exceedingly rare contralto recordings by Janet Spencer were also found and can now be heard at Soundcloud and Youtube.
-Click on "author" above for more information.